shivam6714/shivam6714/README.md

 # Featured Projects

-## EchoScribe
+## 🎤 EchoScribe

-An accessibility-focused web application that converts spoken input into clean, readable text to assist users with speech impairments.
+An accessibility-focused web application that converts spoken input into clean, readable text, making communication easier for users with speech impairments.

 **Technologies**